-Nows in its 10th, TAPA in 2020 has moved to the International Centre for Transactional Analysis Qualifications (ICTAQ).
+Nows in its 13th year, TAPA in 2020 moved to the International Centre for Transactional Analysis Qualifications (ICTAQ).
 It therefore sits alongside a wide range of qualifications for helping professionals who use TA to facilitate the development of others, working with individuals, couples, families, teams, groups, organisations or institutions.
 These helping professionals tend to be consultants, educators, coaches, counsellors, psychotherapists, HR professionals, social workers, and so on.
 ICTAQ also offers professional certification to managers who wish to use TA with their own teams.
 ICTAQ is also the home of IJTARP – the international open access TA Journal that is also run by volunteers.

 Please note also that TAPA operates online.
 Even before coronavirus emerged, we were conducting most processes online – and nowadays much of the teaching has moved online as well.
 Again, we are happy to share experiences of how this can be done.
-This

 OKness is a key principle of transactional analysis, so TAPA has been designed with the intention that students, whoever they are and of whatever age, will have their innate human OKness reinforced.
 This means that the emphasis is on encouraging and providing positive feedback so that all students are able to produce the necessary portfolios of evidence.
 There is no pass or fail system and no grading – this makes the scheme deliberately unlike much mainstream education.
 In turn, this means that it continues to be a significant option for children and adults who have responded to schooling differently, whilst still being highly relevant for those who have had no such difficulties.